New Confucianism: Harmonious Society

 The concept of a harmonious society (和谐社会 (和諧社會, héxié shèhuì)) dates back to the time of Confucius.
 As a result, the philosophy has been characterized as deriving from new Confucianism.
 In modern times, it developed into a key feature of former Communist Party general secretary Hu Jintao's signature ideology of the Scientific Development Concept, developed in the mid-2000s, re-introduced by the Hu–Wen Administration during the 2005 National People's Congress.

 The philosophy is recognized as a response to the increasing social injustice and inequality emerging in mainland Chinese society as a result of unchecked economic growth, which has led to social conflict.
 The governing philosophy was therefore shifted around economic growth to overall societal balance and harmony.
 Along with a moderately prosperous society, it was set to be one of the national goals for the ruling communist party.

 The promotion of "Harmonious Society" demonstrated that Hu Jintao's ruling philosophy had departed from that of his predecessors.
 Near the end of his tenure in 2011, Hu appeared to extend the ideology to an international dimension, with a focus on the international peace and cooperation, which is said to lead to a "harmonious world".
-The administration of Hu's successor, Xi Jinping, has used the philosophy more sparingly.
+The general secretaryship of Hu's successor, Xi Jinping, has used the philosophy more sparingly.

 Some scholars, notably Yan Xuetong and Daniel A. Bell, advocate the restoration of meritocratic Confucian institutions such as the censorate in China and elsewhere as part of a new Confucian political program.
 Others (e.g., Jana S. Rošker) emphasize that Confucianism is by no means a monolithic or static scope of traditional thought, but rather implies different currents that can be used quite arbitrarily and selectively by modern ideologies, which are marked by their function of legitimizing the state power.
 Considering the historical development of the concept of harmony we need to ask ourselves to what extent are the philosophical traditions based on historic assumptions, and to what extent are they merely a product of the ideological and political demands of the current period.